camunda/camunda-docs/docs/guides/setting-up-development-project.md

 [Video Link](https://youtu.be/7vBxJmXD3Js?t=1616)

-We will now create the workflow instance, and get the final outcome in the calling code.
+We will now create the process instance, and get the final outcome in the calling code.

-- Edit the `src/main/java/io.camunda/CloudStarterApplication.java` file, and edit the `startWorkflowInstance` method, to make it look like this:
+- Edit the `src/main/java/io.camunda/CloudStarterApplication.java` file, and edit the `startProcessInstance` method, to make it look like this:

 ```java